mjordan/drupal_field_limit_tester/test_results/results.md

 !['Chart showing all test results'](chart-rest.png)

 Not surprisingly, requesting the JSON representation of an node (via `GET`) is faster than fetching a representation containing full HTML markup, especially requests for cached content, even for authenticated users.
 I noticed one anomoly (`GET` with no cache, at 400 fields), which I will explain below in the "Limitations" section.
 At 500 fields, adding nodes (via `POST`) started to take a bit longer than with fewer fields, but updating a single field via `PATCH` was consistently quick all the way up to 500 fields.

+## Limitations

+This exploration of the practical number of fields you can attach to a Drupal content type provides some baseline data up to 500 fields.
+However, it has the following limitiations:

+* It only tested the time it takes using a graphical web browser to render node add and edit forms.
+Chrome's developer tools do not provide a way (as far as I can tell) of timing form submit operations.
+* All fields attached to nodes for testing purposes are simple text fields (i.e., it doesn't test for performance implications of other field types such as taxonomy fields).
+* While it does control for server-side caching (in Drupal at least), it does not account for caching done by Chrome.
+* The test data contains a gap at 400 fields.
+During collection of the data at the 400 field point, Drupal (or Chrome) hung while retrieving the populated node edit form.
+I decided to leave this gap instead of restart the entire 400-field test run in order to be consistent with the other data collection runs.
+However, it is unlikely the lack of one data point invalidates the trends revealed by the rest of the data.

+## Conclusions

+Based on the data presented here, the largest impact of large numbers of fields attached to a node is the user experience for content editors: the more fields, the longer it takes to render (and therefore use) node add and edit forms.
+There may be ways to mitigate this, for example by breaking up add/edit forms into multiple smaller forms using something like the [Forms Steps](https://www.drupal.org/project/forms_steps) contrib module.

+Lage numbers of fields did not have a substantial impact on the time required to view a node (at least cached versions of nodes), or on REST operations, including create (`POST`) and update (`PATCH`) requests.
+The efficiency of REST requests suggests that decoupled Drupal clients may be able to replace the HTML add/edit forms in some applications, provided the user experience of those clients doesn't also suffer when dealing with nodes that contain very large numbers of fields.